 - At least four cultivation licenses, which will be regulated by the Alabama Department of Agriculture and Industries will regulate the cultivators.

 Alabama Medical Cannabis and Advocates

-Interested in how each legalizing state handles new rules and regulations like Alabama passing medical cannabis?
+Interested in learning more about the laws surrounding marijuana and how each legalizing state handles new rules and regulations like Alabama passing medical cannabis?
 CannaCon is the best resource for understanding how cannabis looks in each part of the country.
 As the nation’s leading business-to-business cannabis conference, our goal is to grow the cannabis industry by educating cannabis business owners on all things related to cannabis and CBD.
 The connected trade shows feature a large exhibition hall with exhibitors from around the country as well as seminars delivered by industry experts.
 Join the experience on January 7th and 8th in New York City!